Topshare FAQ (Frequently Asked Questions)

 The first time Topshare exits on any particular day, a complete copy of the database is saved - this is a Snapshot.
 By default, the most recent 5 Snapshots are retained.
 When you run File|Data Snapshots|View/Restore from Snapshot you can get Topshare to temporarily disconnect from the normal database, and instead, connect to a Snapshot that you specify.
 Once connected to a Snapshot, you can run the full range of Topshare reports and other forms, to confirm that the Snapshot does indeed predate the time that your particular problem was introduced.
 You then have two options: to disconnect from the Snapshot (perhaps to try another one - click Cancel), or to restore the primary database from the current snapshot (click Yes - Use from now on).

 Perhaps your snapshots don't go back far enough to restore your database?
 If so, you'll need to recover from a backup.
 Hopefully, you'll have one; too often, people don't even consider implementing a backup system until something like this occurs.
 Topshare's own backup system is the easiest to use - simply use File|Backup/Restore both to make a backup file, and to restore your data from a backup.
 Alternatively, you might be using an independant backup system.
 In that case, you'll need to backup (or restore) all the files contained in the Topshare Data Folder.
-By default, the Data Folder is My Documents\Topshare Data - although this can be changed.
-Use Help|About to determine the current location of the Data Folder.
+By default, the Data Folder is My Documents\Topshare V2 Data - although this can be changed.
+To find the current data location: pause the mouse over the data file name on the main form (near top left) - or just click Help|About.

 How can I enter more decimals than are currently displayed in a Topshare entry field?